vircung/vircung/_posts/2017-06-26-what-has-happened-over-last-year.md

 ---
 In weekend 2 weeks ago there was end of bloging competition for polish developers called [Get Noticed](http://dajsiepoznac.pl) or "Daj się poznać" (or DSP in short) if you know polish language.
 It's great opportunity to get some traction in our ongoing pet projects or start a pet project and in addition to start writing blog.
 This year was 3rd edition of this project and there was around 1000 blogs that were registered for DSP2017.
 Full list of participants and their blogs and projects is available at [http://uczestnicy.dajsiepoznac.pl/lista](http://uczestnicy.dajsiepoznac.pl/lista).

-I didn't took part in this years edition because of reasons that i don't know about.
+I didn't took part in this years edition because of reasons that I don't know about.
 Just did not.
 In opposition to that I took part in Final Gala as spectator and I was inspired.
 Almost of all finalists started their own blogs because of this competition.
 Selected few of them had an opportunity to give talk about their projects, about their experience of writing blog, or any other topic that was important to them during that time.
 It was like triple- or event quad-win for them.
 Start a project, start blog, give talk and get noticed in community!
 I was amazed of how much success you can achieve in such short period of time.
 Of course with a little push of [Maciej Aniserowicz](http://devstyle.pl), who's becoming a celebrity of polish developers.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="pl" dir="ltr">Ja tylko lekko nacisnąłem klamkę, a WY wykopaliście drzwi z półobrotu! :) <a href="https://t.co/CjOrHkjlt6">https://t.co/CjOrHkjlt6</a></p>&mdash; Maciej Aniserowicz💻 (@maniserowicz) <a href="https://twitter.com/maniserowicz/status/877446019461644288">June 21, 2017</a></blockquote> <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>